-The OfficeServ 7200-S has a number of virtual extension ports encoded in the system database.
+The OfficeServ 7200 has a number of virtual extension ports encoded in the system database.
 They can be assigned as keyset or single line analog ports.
-The system has 176 (8 x 22) virtual extension ports.
+The system has 62 virtual extension ports.
 These ports have all the attributes of an actual station port including call forwarding.
 These virtual ports can be exchanged with real station ports using the set relocation feature to provide hot desking.